On client calls, one of the promises I make to them is, “I’ll write product-led content for you.”

 How to create SaaS product-led content

-1. List your product features and their benefits
+1. Link your product features to pain points

-This feature can fit into topics such as:
+This feature can fit into content topics like:

 - Backlinks gap analysis